ymunemasa/data-tutorials/tutorials/hortonworks/using-the-command-line-to-manage-files-on-hdfs/tutorial2.md

 ### Step 2: Find Out Space Utilization in a HDFS Directory <a id="find-out-space-utilization-in-a-hdfs-directory"></a>

 In the command line when the directories and files are listed with the `hadoop fs -du /user/hadoop/`, the size of the directory and file is shown.
-In Files View, we must navigate to the file to see the size, we are not able to see the **size** of the directory if it contains files.
+In Files View, we must navigate to the file to see the size, we are not able to see the **size** of the directory even if it contains files.

 1\.
-Let's view the size of sf-salaries-2011-2013.csv file.
+Let's view the size of **sf-salaries-2011-2013.csv** file.
 Navigate through `/user/hadoop/sf-salaries-2011-2013`.
 How much space has the file utilized?
-Files View shows **11.2 MB** for sf-salaries-2011-2013.csv.
+Files View shows **11.2 MB** for **sf-salaries-2011-2013.csv**.

 ![sf_salaries_2011_2013_csv](/assets/using-the-command-line-to-manage-hdfs/tutorial2/sf_salaries_2011_2013_csv.png)